 The Black Border

-Devised to provide a formal area for planting and a play with a designated display area for sculpture through the incorporation of four plinths into its design.
+Devised to provide a formal area for planting and a ‘designated’ display area for sculpture through the incorporation of four plinths into its design.
 The planting features black related planting, mixed with experimental topiary, and its edging and plinths are black stained oak.
-Work using the border to date is ‘Penelope Restrained’, the collaborative work Plinth People, and Hinge and Block.
+Work using the border to date is the topiary ‘Penelope Restrained’, the collaborative work Plinth People, and Hinge and Block.

 Horizontals and verticals

-Expanding the notion of a sculpture garden only having designated areas for sculpture created elsewhere, some shrubs and furniture carry temporary interventions with a variety of ties, both re-usable and perishable.
-A ubiquitous, functional and practical item, simple and cleverly designed.
-Here subverted to intersperse the flora and fauna with subtle additions that become naturalised over time.
+Expanding the notion of a garden not only having designated areas for sculpture, some shrubs and furniture carry temporary interventions with a variety of ties, both re-usable and recycled.

 The white border adjacent to the studio, features a number of ball-based topiary with a trellis tunnel running behind made of horizontal slats painted black.
 The work ‘Hanging Mirrors’ can be found in the trellis tunnel.